Products get free shipping over $75, or $6 flat rate across Canada!

 Redness on nose and cheeks and mouth area with large pores

 The root cause of rosacea is unknown.
-We can only explain that the skin appears red when certain activities are happening in the dermal layer.
-But, we can not explain why those reactions are happening in the first place.
+Scientists can only explain that the skin appears red when certain activities are happening in the dermal layer.
+But, there is no explanation for why those reactions are happening in the first place.

 Scientists think that rosacea can be connected to skin immunity functions (such as from bacteria), or the neurovascular system (since veins and blood vessels are usually involved).